 The Acumen Hypotension Prediction Index (HPI) software is a

-first-of-its-kind technology that provides clinicians with information regarding the likelihood of a patient trending toward a hypotensive event.*
+first-of-its-kind technology that provides you with information regarding the likelihood of a patient trending toward a hypotensive event.*

 Edwards Lifesciences has a heritage of partnering with clinicians to advance patient care.
 That heritage is at the core of the Acumen Hypotension Prediction Index software.
 Developed in partnership with clinicians across the world and the first in a new category of products, Acumen Hypotension Prediction Index software offers the only predictive monitoring parameter for hypotension that is commercially available in the United States.

 This first-of-its-kind predictive decision support software detects the likelihood of a patient trending towards a hypotensive event before the event occurs, and provides you with insights to understand the root cause and inform a potential course of action for your patient.

 Part of the Acumen intelligent decision support suite, the Acumen Hypotension Prediction Index software is unlocked with the Acumen IQ sensor.

 The HPI parameter displays as a value ranging from 0 to 100, with higher values indicating higher likelihood of a hypotensive event.